andreashaertel/capdft/README.md

 1. GNU Scientific Library, e.g. `gsl-devel`
 2. FFTW3, e.g. `fftw3-devel`

-To download and install the project, you need to clone from github and to run make install and make:
+To download and install the project, you need to clone the project from github and to run `make init` and `make`:
 ```bash
 git clone git@github.com:andreashaertel/capdft.git
 cd capdft/